CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-macos.md

 This should report a Qt 6.x version.

 **Note**
 Qt does not need to be added to your PATH.
-The Tonatiuh++ build system and dependency scripts will locate Qt automatically using CMake.
+The Tonatiuh++ build system and dependency scripts will locate Qt automatically using CMake and generated hint files..

 ## Cloning the Tonatiuh++ repository